brainlife/docs/docs/tutorial/diffusion-tractography.md

 On brainlife.io, we have combined **ensemble tractography** with **anatomically-constrained tractography (ACT)**, which restricts streamline representations to those that are biologically-plausible, in a single [Ensemble ACT Tractography](https://brainlife.io/app/5aac2437f0b5260027e24ae1) app!
 Within this app, the CSD model will be fit and tractography will be performed to generate **whole-brain tractograms**.
 That means a model of white matter microstructure -- diffusion tensor (DTI) -- will be fit and maps of fractional anisotropy (FA), mean diffusivity (MD), radial diffusivity (RD), and axial diffusivity (AD) will be generated.

 More information on ensemble tractography can be found in this [PLOS Computational Biology article](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004692) paper.
-More information on **ACT** can be found in this [Neuroimage publication](https://www.ncbi.nlm.nih.gov/pubmed/22705374).  _(<--- fixed link, make sure it's correct)_
+More information on **ACT** can be found in this [Neuroimage publication](https://www.ncbi.nlm.nih.gov/pubmed/22705374).

 ### 4. Major white matter tract segmentation.